Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 Based on the Suspension System of the Vehicle:

 Based on the suspension system automobile can be classified as follows:

 - Non-Independent or Rigid Suspension System.

 It is generally used in Front Axle of the vehicle.
 In this suspension system, only one wheel is adjusted accordingly to the road condition.
 There is little to zero effect on the opposite wheel. i.e. Mac Pherson Strut, Wishbone, etc. suspension system.

 Non-Independent or Rigid Suspension System:

 Here both the wheels are attached to the same axle.
-That means when one wheel in contact with any bump or uneven road the other one will also change its position may be tilt or mover upwards or downwards.
+That means when one wheel comes in contact with any bump or uneven road the other one will also change its position may be tilt or mover upwards or downwards.
 This is generally used in heavy-duty vehicles such as truck, bus, etc. i.e. solid axle leaf spring, solid-axle coil spring.

 Air Suspension System:

 As the name denotes in this suspension system air is used.
-Here the air is feed into an airbag by the help of air-compressor under the pressure of 5.6-7 kg/square meter which is used as a suspension system.
+Here the air is feed into an airbag with the help of air-compressor under the pressure of 5.6-7 kg/square meter which is used as a suspension system.